Quick Start

 const Ain = require('@ainblockchain/ain-js').default;

-const appName = 'my_bot'; // Use your own app name
+const appName = 'YOUR_APP_NAME'; // use the app name from Step 5

 const appPath = `/apps/${appName}`;